meshery/meshery/docs/pages/guides/working-with-mesheryctl.md

 ## Using `mesheryctl`

-`mesheryctl` is a command line interface to manage a Meshery deployment. `mesheryctl` allows you to control Meshery's lifecycle with commands like `start`, `stop`, `status`, `reset`.
+`mesheryctl` is a command line interface to manage a Meshery deployment.

+`mesheryctl` allows you to control Meshery's lifecycle with commands like `start`, `stop`, `status`, `reset`.
 Running `reset` will remove all active container instances, prune pulled images and remove any local volumes created by starting Meshery.
+For more command cases, refer to our exhaustive list of [mesheryctl commands](/docs/guides/mesheryctl-commands).

+To upgrade an existing version of mesheryctl installed on your local system, refer to the [mesheryctl upgradation guide](/docs/guides/upgrade)

 ### Mac or Linux